The Oregon Coastal Current

 In continental shelves where significant amounts of freshwater enter the ocean, buoyancy forcing generates currents that become trapped to the coast, under the effect of the Earth’s rotation (Coriolis effect), and propagate in the same direction as coastal trapped waves, with the coast on the right (left) on the northern (southern) hemisphere.

-During Fall and Winter, the net discharge from the coastal rivers between northern California and the central Oregon coast, reach from a few thousand to over ten thousand m3/s, and discharge peaks are comparable to the Columbia River, which is the single largest source of freshwater off the west coast of the USA.
+During Fall and Winter, the net discharge from the coastal rivers between northern California and the central Oregon coast reaches from a few thousand to over ten thousand m3/s, and discharge peaks are comparable to the Columbia River, which is the single largest source of freshwater off the west coast of the USA.
 This massive freshwater input distributed along the coast creates a persistent coastal current, which we named the Oregon Coastal Current (OCC).

 In this work we use over 6 years of underwater glider data acquired by the OSU glider team to investigate the OCC.
-We characterized the OCC, and studied how the along-shelf wind forcing modifies the structure and characteristics of the OCC via Ekman dynamics.
-I derived a two-layer model of a coastal current and used it to estimate the transport of the OCC, also quantifying the role that different mechanisms such as buoyancy-forcing, wind-forcing and the large scale Davidson Current, play on the freshwater and total along-shelf transports.
+We characterized the OCC and studied how the along-shelf wind forcing modifies the structure and characteristics of the OCC via Ekman dynamics.
+I derived a two-layer model of a coastal current and used it to estimate the transport of the OCC, also quantifying the role that different mechanisms such as buoyancy-forcing, wind-forcing, and the large-scale Davidson Current, play on the freshwater and total along-shelf transports.

 Underwater Glider